 Everyday life often tests our powers of deductive reasoning.
 Did you ever wonder when you'd need what you learned in algebra class?

 Well, if nothing else, those lessons were meant to stretch our powers of deductive reasoning.
-For example, if a = b and b = c, then a = c.
+Remember, if a = b and b = c, then a = c.
 Let's flesh that out with added examples:

-All birds have feathers and all robins are birds.
+- All birds have feathers.
+All robins are birds.
 Therefore, robins have feathers.

-It's dangerous to drive on icy streets.
-The streets are icy now, so it would be dangerous to drive.
+- It's dangerous to drive on icy streets.
+The streets are icy now, so it would be dangerous to drive on the streets.

-Acute angles are less than 90 degrees.
-This angle is 40 degrees, so it must be acute.
+- Acute angles are less than 90 degrees.
+This angle is 40 degrees, so it must be an acute angle.

-Even with two solid premises, sometimes, deductive reasoning goes wrong.
+When it comes to deductive reasoning, you can overgeneralize.
+In these cases, even with two solid and true premises, deductive reasoning goes wrong.
 Here are a few examples of just that:

 Inductive reasoning is akin to deductive reasoning.
 The main difference is that, with inductive reasoning, the premises provide some evidence for the validity of the conclusion, but not all.